Pianosa: In popular culture

 Joseph Heller's absurdist anti-war novel Catch-22 is set mostly on Pianosa, at a fictional United States Army Air Forces bomber base during World War II.
 Heller notes at the beginning of Catch-22 that the real Pianosa is too small to "accommodate all the actions described."
 One obvious difference is that Heller's "Pianosa" has a small community of Italian villagers, unlike the real island.
-Heller had been stationed on Corsica between May 1944 and December 1944, and flew 60 combat missions in B-25 Mitchell bombers as a bombardier with the 488th Bombardment Squadron (340th Bombardment Group, 57th Bombardment Wing, 12th Air Force).
+Heller had been stationed on Corsica between May 1944 and December 1944, and flew 60 combat missions in North American B-25 Mitchell bombers as a bombardier with the 488th Bombardment Squadron (340th Bombardment Group, 57th Bombardment Wing, 12th Air Force).